 When you think of Amsterdam, you don’t usually think about the parks of Amsterdam, which is a shame, because they have over thirty of them, and they are beautiful.
-Here are, a selected few that you should not miss to visit.
+Here are, a selected few that you should not miss visiting.

-Amsterdam’s favorite park is most certainly Vondelpark.
-It is a favorite spot for both locals and tourists to go thanks to it s proximity to the city centre.
-Just take a stroll on a beautiful day and you’ll find thousands of people sprawled on the grass, simply enjoying themselves.
-Usualy they are making barbeque and drinking vine or beer.
+Amsterdam’s favourite park is most certainly Vondelpark.
+It is a favourite spot for both locals and tourists to go thanks to it s proximity to the city centre.
+Just take a stroll on a beautiful day, and you’ll find thousands of people sprawled on the grass, simply enjoying themselves.
+Frequently they are making barbecue and drinking vine or beer.

 Vondelpark is also a popular site for bicyclists, although technically cycling is not even allowed in the park.
-IT seams that this doesn’t bother the people much.
+It seems that this doesn’t bother the people much.
 This is also a popular park for runners with because it features a lot of jogging pats.

-Today Westerpark is a totally different sight.
+Today, Westerpark is a totally different sight.
 It has green nature space, jogging and cycling paths, places to BBQ and fountains.
 And of course, the thing that makes Westerpark so special and unique is most certainly the Westergasterrein.
-What where the buildings of the old gas company, have now been restored and are being used as restaurants, cafes, theaters, festival venues and offices.
+What were the buildings of the old gas company, have now been restored and are being used as restaurants, cafés, theatres, festival venues and offices.

 Erasmuspark is a smaller park in the west of Amsterdam.
-It might not be big in size, but it is a very welcome oasis of nature in the city.
-It is a quick getaway form the city crowd so there are always plenty of people walking their dogs and playing with their kids.
+It might not be big, but it is a very welcome oasis of nature in the city.
+It is a quick getaway from the city crowd, so there are always plenty of people walking their dogs and playing with their kids.
 This park is very special in spring because of the pink blooms of the cherry blossoms.

 Another smaller but very beautiful ecological park is Frankendael in the Oost.
-It provides habitat for many types of plants, animals and insects in its small space.
-You shoud take some time and take a walk on the park’s trails to enjoy the hidden niches and quiet places.
+It provides habitat for many types of plants, animals, and insects in its small space.
+You should take some time and take a walk on the park’s trails to enjoy the hidden niches and quiet places.
 It is a great place for a quick escape and relaxation.

 Beatrixpark is located in Amsterdam Zuid and is a great place to just simply get lost in and wonder of.
 There are lots of winding trails that will enable you to do this.
-Many of the trees here are labeled with their scientific and common names and it could be fun to learn of the variety of them.
-Most of the trees here were planted as a part of the Floriade 1972, thus the labels on them.
+Many of the trees here are labelled with their scientific and common names, and it could be fun to learn of the variety of them.
+Most of the trees here were planted as a part of the Floriade in 1972, thus the labels on them.